 The first 3 brow lifts (Coronal Brow Lift, Lateral Brow Lift, and Endoscopic Brow Lift) all involve raising and extending the hairline so they’re ideal for patients with low hairlines.
 Whereas with a Pretrichail Brow Lift and Eyebrow Brow Lift do not raise the hairline and therefor are ideal for patients with a pre-existing high hairline.

-For most patients I recommend a lateral browlift, a procedure I developed and which won the “Best Scientific Exhibit Award” from the American Society of Aesthetic Plastic Surgeons in 2003.
+However, for most patients, Dr. Freund recommends a lateral browlift, a procedure he developed and which won the “Best Scientific Exhibit Award” from the American Society of Aesthetic Plastic Surgeons in 2003.
 It features small incisions, doesn’t raise the hairline, and creates a naturally arched eyebrow.